ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/memory-latency/_review.md

         correct_answer: 2
         explanation: >
             Although sometimes we can remedy the problem with faster RAM, we will still hit the upper limit of maximum RAM frequency supported by our CPU/motherboard.
-            The proper solution is to minimize and group memory access in the algorithm so that the CPU is not stalled waiting from data to arrive from memory.
+            The proper solution is to minimize and group memory access in the algorithm so that the CPU is not stalled waiting from data to arrive from the memory.
-            Proper alignment and cache prefetching also help greatly.
+            Proper alignment and cache prefetching also greatly help.

     - questions:
         question: >